 Check out this 5 days in Raiatea and Tahaa sample itinerary to see how to divide your days on the islands

 The only town in Raiatea is actually the second largest in French Polynesia after much bigger Papeete.
 Tucked between the lagoon and Mount Tapioi, Uturoa offers all the comforts of a small town and is somewhat charming for a quick stroll.
 During the day, its main streets are busy with locals running errands, buying a small sandwich in one of the snacks, or doing some boutique shopping.
 During the night, roulottes set up shop in the center of town, cooking simple and affordable Tahitian and Chinese dishes.

 You’ll find a bunch of proper supermarkets in the center of town, one of which is even open on Sundays.
 There’s a covered market in the center of town that’s open on weekdays and Saturday mornings.
 The ground floor has fruit & vegetable stalls while the top floor has a cafe and a bunch of artisan stalls selling local souvenirs (vanilla, necklaces oils, wood carvings, etc).

-This DIY hike is currently closed due to injuries suffered by local hikers who may or may not have been sober at the time of hiking.
+This DIY hike has been off-limits for a few years due to injuries suffered by local hikers who may or may not have been sober at the time of hiking.
 I’ll still list it here because, at some point, it will reopen to the public.